andycranston/easyrsa-selfsign/README.md

 + `00_ldapper.key` is the key for the 00_ldapper.crt certificate file

 Note that the `00_ldapper.key` file does NOT have a password so it must be protected from prying eyes/programs.
-A file mode of "-rw-------" is a good stark but take care when copying/moving the file to a different location either on the same system or a remote system.
+A file mode of "-rw-------" is a good start but take care when copying/moving the file to a different location either on the same system or a remote system.

 These three files can now be used for an application requiring a certificate and you are happy that a self-signed cerificate is suitable.
-For example I have a test OpenLDAP server (version 2.5.19) and I have a directory `/usr/local-local/openldap/ldapcerts` which contacts the three files:
+For example I have a test OpenLDAP server (version 2.5.19) and I have a directory `/usr/local-local/openldap/ldapcerts` which contains the three files:

 ```
 00_ca.crt